 The Act determines the types of investments which are allowable for the District.
 These include, with certain restrictions, (1) obligations of the U.S. Treasury, U.S. agencies, and the State of Texas, (2) certificates of deposit, (3) certain municipal securities, (4) securities lending program, (5) repurchase agreements, (6) bankers acceptances, (7) mutual funds, (8) investment pools, (9) guaranteed investment contracts, and (10) commercial paper.
-During the year ended August 31, 2019, the District had no investments.
+During the year ended August 31, 2021, the District invested only in certificates of deposit with its depository bank.